Reconstructing a user activity timeline from the USN journal

 Browser activity

 Modern browsers maintain heavy file-system caches.
-Chrome and Edge use \Users\<u>\AppData\Local\<browser>\User Data\Default\Cache\Cache_Data\ (or Code Cache\); Firefox uses \Users\<u>\AppData\Local\Mozilla\Firefox\Profiles\<id>\cache2\.
+Chrome and Edge use \Users\<u>\AppData\Local\<browser>\User Data\Default\Cache\Cache_Data\ (plus Code Cache\).
+Firefox uses \Users\<u>\AppData\Local\Mozilla\Firefox\Profiles\<id>\cache2\.
+During browsing:

 • A sustained low rate of FileCreate | Close and DataExtend | Close in the cache directory.